tsunami416604/azure-docs.hu-hu/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: Migrálás a Resource Managerbe a PowerShell használatával
+title: Migrate to Resource Manager with PowerShell
-description: Ez a cikk a IaaS-erőforrások, például a virtuális gépek (VM-EK), a virtuális hálózatok (virtuális hálózatok), valamint a Klasszikusból a Azure Resource Managerba (ARM) való, Azure PowerShell parancsok használatával történő áttelepítését ismerteti.
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays